phpDocumentor/fig-standards/proposed/phpdoc-tags.md

 Authors MAY use this tag to indicate that an element with public visibility should be regarded as exempt from the API - for example:

-  * Static analysis tools may indicate the use of internal elements from another library/package with a warning or notice.
+  * Static analysis tools MAY indicate the use of internal elements from another library/package with a warning or notice.

-  * Library authors may regard breaking changes to internal elements as being exempt from semantic versioning.
+  * Library authors MAY regard breaking changes to internal elements as being exempt from semantic versioning.

 When generating documentation from PHPDoc comments it is RECOMMENDED to hide the